torokernel/torokernel/examples/HelloWorld/README.md

 Note that you need to first edit **HelloWorld.xml** to correct the path of the **HelloWorld.img**.

+To reduce the size of the generated image, you can compile Toro as a multiboot kernel.
+This way you can launch a VM on Qemu by just using the **-kernel** option.
+To do so, first run:

+`../../builder/BuildMultibootKernel.sh HelloWorld`

+This generates HelloWorld.bin which is a valid multiboot kernel.
+The size of this binary is only around 130kb.
+Now you can just launch Qemu by doing:

+`kvm -m 512 -smp 2 -vnc :0 -kernel HelloWorld.bin -monitor stdio`

+By doing this, your kernel boots in only 150ms, well done!

+If you want to speed up the booting time, you can use **QBoot**.
+To do this, just call **kvm** with the following parameters:

+`kvm -bios ../../builder/bios.bin  -m 512 -smp 2 -vnc :0 -kernel HelloWorld.bin -monitor stdio`

 ## Windows Users

 Windows' users can just use Lazarus to open **HelloWorld.lpi** and launch the compilation and execution of the application directly from the IDE by doing first **Compile** and then **Run**.